wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/how-it-works.rst

 Checking the setup
 --------------------------

-Finally,the ``expect`` package must be present on the manager for this feature to work.
+Finally, the ``expect`` package must be present on the manager for this feature to work.

 When the ``expect`` package is present and Wazuh is restarted, the following is shown in the ``/var/ossec/logs/ossec.log`` file: